©1978

 fool limits reasoning.
 If the literal nature of man

 is eternal, the hope of fulfillment in man is also.
-Take into account what man can be.
-His passions

 may be purified, his behavior may become reasonably